dssoc/dssoc.github.io/course.md

 **Your final project presentation** will be an additional opportunity to get feedback from Prof. Bail and your fellow students that can help you write a better paper.
 The format of the presentation is entirely up to you.
 Feel free to use Google Slides, Powerpoint, or anything else that suits you.
 The presentations will be total 10 minutes including 8 minutes of presentation time and 2 minutes for questions and feedback.
 The presentation itself is ungraded, so only the final paper will be included in your final grade. ***Final presentations will happen during normal class hours - see course schedule for the sign-up link.***

-**Your final project paper** should be submitted as both an R Markdown (.Rmd) file and a knitted web page (.html) file by the ***deadline on Friday, December 16 at 5pm EDT***.
+**Your final project paper** should be submitted as both an R Markdown (.Rmd) file and a knitted web page (.html) file by the ***deadline on Thursday, May 2nd at 5pm EDT***.
 It should be **at least 2,500 words** and the knitted web page SHOULD NOT include code blocks.
 The written component grading will follow [this rubric](https://docs.google.com/document/d/193_AZY56F-QWdsKxzuVv-0ZrMWwCvOqaXtgvRQbAYmM/edit?usp=sharing), and it should include the following components:

 A) an introduction in which you ask the research question and explain why it is important;
 B) a section where you define key concepts in your study and present hypotheses to answer your research question;